 The Alberta HUB region enjoys a diverse economy with a wide range of investment and business opportunities.
-Below is a snapshot of the major industries within the region.
-For more detailed industry information, review our Industry Profiles or Investor Resources.
+Below is a snapshot of the major industry sectors within the region.
+For more detailed sector information, review our Sector Profiles or Investor Resources.

 The Alberta HUB region is deeply rooted in agriculture from the Ukrainian pioneers, who first settled north of present-day Lamont to the Barr Colonists in the Kitscoty area.
 With over 5,100 farms, the Alberta HUB region holds 10% of the province’s farms, which produces over 10% of the province’s cattle, 12% of the province’s bison and 15% of the province’s elk.
 The Alberta HUB region is home to Lakeland College with one of the largest college-operated farms in Canada located at the Vermilion Campus.

 The Alberta HUB region is a excellent choice for growing and processing industrial hemp.

 The Alberta HUB region has an innovative and vibrant manufacturing sector including Ready To Move (RTM) homes, truss plants, salt, peat moss, refuse containers, garments for the oil and gas industry and specialized equipment for the heavy oil industry including Progressive Cavity Pumps, which are exported around the world.